 Senator M. Teresa Paiva Weed

 M. Teresa Paiva Weed (D – District 13, Jamestown, Newport) was first elected to the Rhode Island Senate in 1992.
 In January 2009, Senator Paiva Weed was first elected by her colleagues to serve as President of the Senate.
 Senator Paiva Weed is the first woman in Rhode Island’s history to serve in this capacity.
-Senator Paiva Weed was re-elected President in 2011, 2013 and 2015.
+Senator Paiva Weed was re-elected President in 2011, 2013, 2015, and 2017.
+She stepped down from the post on March 22, 2017 in order to accept the position of president of the Hospital Association of Rhode Island.

 Before becoming Senate President, Senator Paiva Weed served as Rhode Island's first female Senate Majority Leader, a position she held for five years.
 She had previously served as Vice Chairwoman of the Senate Finance Committee from 2002 through January 2004.
 From 2000 to 2002, she served as Deputy Chair of the Finance Subcommittee on Public Safety and the Environment.
 From 1997 through 2000, she served as the Senate's first woman Chair of the Judiciary Committee.
 Prior to her election to the Senate, Ms. Paiva Weed was Chairwoman of the Newport Affordable Housing Commission, and she has served as a member of the Newport Democratic City Committee since 1988.